Ontario Housing Market as of January 2025

 Price Trends

-According to the latest Ontario housing market data for December 2024, the average home price in Ontario is now $834,123, reflecting a 2.3% year-over-year decrease.
+According to the latest Ontario housing market data for January 2025, the average home price in Ontario is now $834,050, reflecting a 2% year-over-year increase.
 Ontario and BC are the most expensive provinces in Canada to buy a house.
-These provinces had among the smallest year-over-year price gains inCanada’s housing market in December 2024, with Ontario’s being the only one to decrease.
-BC’s average home price is up 5.0% year-over-year.
-Average home prices in other provinces are up annually quite significantly.
+These provinces had among the smallest year-over-year price gains in Canada’s housing marketin January 2025, with B.C. even seeing a decrease year-over-year.
+Average home prices in the majority of other provinces are up annually in a more significant manner.
 This stagnation is because Ontario home prices have risen by nearly 100% over the past ten years and are now out of reach for many Ontario wage earners.

 Inventory Levels